Degrees & Programs

 Cultural Studies provides an education for students that integrates their daily experiences and the world around them.
-The program organizes a number of events each year, including the AlterKnowledge Discussion Series and the Annual Cultural Studies Speaker.
+The program organizes a number of events each year, including the Annual Cultural Studies Speaker.
 The Cultural Studies Student Collective is a community that organizes a variety of social and educational events.

 Put your classroom learning to the test with Co-op job placements throughout the region and beyond.
 Co-op helps you to gain beneficial skills such as how to build your resumé, apply for jobs, expand your professional network and earn money to pay for tuition.

-UBC’s Cultural Studies program draws together core CULT courses with others from a variety of Humanities and Social Sciences disciplines, including Indigenous Studies, Gender and Women’s Studies, Sociology, and Visual Arts.
+UBC’s Cultural Studies program draws together core CULT courses with others from a variety of Humanities and Social Sciences disciplines, including Indigenous Studies, Gender, Women and Sexuality Studies, Sociology, and Visual Arts.

-Cultural Studies students organize their degree within three themes: Media and Popular Cultures, which focuses on media analysis, developing skills in production, and the significance of popular culture; Global Cultural Studies, which examines colonialism/decolonization, global justice issues, and intercultural understanding; and Critical and Cultural Theory, which provides an interdisciplinary theoretical framework for the study of cultural production, representation, and social practices in consideration of effects on race, ethnicity, class, nationality, gender, sexuality, and power.
+Cultural Studies students organize their degree within two themes: Media and Popular Cultures, which focuses on media analysis, developing skills in production, and the significance of popular culture; Identities and Power, which uses critical and cultural theory to study cultural production, representation, and social practices in consideration of effects on colonialism, intercultural understanding, race, ethnicity, class, nationality, gender, sexuality, and power.

 Increasingly, the program seeks to provide students with not just a UBC degree and a transcript but a portfolio of tangible experiences and skills.
 Many core CULT courses provide students opportunities to develop skills in collaboration and consensus decision-making through team-based projects, communication to diverse audiences (including oral presentation skills and writing/publishing), and digital production.